WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Dolores River Canyon Overlook Trail, April 29, 2008.

 This very young Claytonia has far more hot pink than most Claytonias one finds in the Four Corners area.
+Also notice that the leaves of this plant are much broader than those in the above photograph.
+Many wild plants show such variability.

 Claytonia megarhiza (Alpine Spring Beauty)

-Portulacaceae (Portulaca Family)
+formerly Portulacaceae (Portulaca Family)

 Alpine.
 Scree.
 Summer.

 Wander through an alpine scree field, and you will find a number of plants in the seemingly inhospitable rock environment.
 Among the most enchanting is Alpine Spring Beauty with pink buds, half inch white/pink flowers, and thick leaves which change slowly from red to green as they age and gain chlorophyll.
-Claytonia megarhiza thrives in the meager soils that accumulate between alpine rocks and blooms there for several months.
+Claytonia megarhiza thrives in the meager soils that accumulate between alpine rocks, and the plant blooms there for several months.

 "Megarhiza" is Greek for "large roots".